Patriks Gailums: 2019–2022

 In July 2019, Gailums finished in fourth place at the European U23 Championships in Gävle with a throw of 79.81 meters.
 Later that month, he took his second consecutive bronze at the Latvian championships in Ogre with a throw of 77.47 meters.
 In June 2021, Gailums took his third bronze at the Latvian championships in Jelgava with a throw of 77.81 meters.
 In March 2022, he won silver at the European Throwing Cup in Leiria with a throw of 79.49 meters.

 In May 2022, Gailums improved his personal best twice.
 First, he improved it by 66 centimeters to 82.57 meters at a competition in Ogre and then by over another meter to 83.65 meters at a competition in Kalamata, Greece.
 The following month, Gailums won silver at the Latvian championships in Valmiera, only beaten by Rolands Štrobinders.
 In July 2022, he competed at the World Championships in Eugene, but did not advance from the qualifiers in the javelin throw.
 The following month, Gailums competed at the European Championships in Munich, where he finished in sixth place in the javelin throw.

-2023
+2023–2026

 In June 2023, Gailums improved his personal best by 40 centimeters to 84.05 meters at a competition in Bergamo.
 In August 2023, he competed at the World Championships in Budapest, but did not advance from the qualifiers, finishing in 21st place overall.

+Gailums won the bronze medal at the 2026 European Championships in Birmingham, England, with a throw of 82.97 metres.